NixNeovim/NixNeovim/README.md

 The output is best-effort and will likely contain errors.
 For example, the script cannot detect if a variable is a string or an `enum`.
 Therefore, you likely have to edit and correct the output before you add it to the module.

-### Rewrite module to new `mkLuaPlugin` api

-The `mkLuaPlugin` functions helps reduce boiler code and has some checks to improve the quality of the modules.
-In the long term, all modules should be rewritten to use the `mkLuaPlugin` function.

-### Create a better logo

-- The current logo took me 20 seconds to make.
-- I think this project deserves better

 ## Options